GowthamPB/GowthamPB/README.md

 <p>
 I am an Information science undergraduate at <a href="https://sahyadri.edu.in/">Sahyadri college of engineering and management</a>.
 I am a web developer.
 I am also a member of open source communities like <a href="https://sosc.org.in">Sahyadri Open-source Community</a> and <a href="https://www.eddiehub.org/?r_done=1">EddieHub</a>.

-I love building cool stuff for the internet.
+I love building cool stuff for the web.
 So always on the look out for new project ideas.I am passionate about tech,astronomy and finance as well :)
 </p>